Filippa Angeldahl: International career

 At the 2018 Algarve Cup, Angeldahl made her debut for the senior Sweden team, playing in fixtures against South Korea and Russia.

 In July 2021, Angeldahl made her Olympic debut in the Women's football tournament of the 2020 Summer Olympics.
 She started the match against the United States, playing 75 minutes and receiving praise on television.

 On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

 Bandy career

 As well as football, Angeldahl played bandy for IK Sirius, focusing on it as a teen with football being a summer sport for her.
 In 2013, Angeldahl was the topscorer of the Bandy World Championship G-17 which Sweden won.
 Two years later, she was one of the heroes of the under-19 team who won the 2015 European Championship.

 Personal life

 In May 2024, Angeldahl became a mother, together with her partner Megan Brakes.
+They married in June 2026.